poppadum/dynquee/README.md

 The logs should provide some clues as to what is wrong.

-**TODO**
-If you still can't get it working, post on forum **TODO: link needed**
+If you still can't get it working, post on the [Recalbox forum] and I will try to help.

-Please paste your config and debug log files on [pastebin][pastebin] and provide a link.
+Please paste your config file and debug log file on [pastebin][pastebin] and provide a link when reporting issues.

 ---

 ## Contributing
 Bug reports/fixes, improvements, documentation, & translations are welcome.
-When reporting bugs please include a copy of your config file `dynquee.ini` and the debug log file `logs/dynquee.debug.log`.

 ## Acknowledgements